YuvrajPraveenSingh/user-Model-backend/README.md

-# YouTube Backend - README
+# User Model Backend - README

 This is the backend component for a MERN (MongoDB, Express.js, React.js, Node.js) stack application to manage videos and users.
 The backend handles authentication, video management, and user-related operations.